splitio/react-sdk-examples/README.md

 # Splitio-React SDK: Single-Page App Example

-This is a basic SPA example that demonstrate the use of `Splitio-React SDK`.
+This is a basic SPA example that demonstrate the use of [Split SDK for React](https://github.com/splitio/react-client).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).